 Most people who are experiencing Chronic Stress may never know that it is chronic why?
 Because they really don't know the signs and symptoms of Chronic Stress.
 What is Chronic stress?
-It is a prolonged and constant feeling of stress that can negatively affect your health if left untreated.
+According to an article from yale medine chronic stress "Is a prolonged and constant feeling of stress that can negatively affect your health if left untreated.
 It can be caused by the everyday pressures of family, work, or by traumatic experiences, even a dysfunctional, toxic relationship.

 Many people, today or over the course of their lives, have experienced acute stress, a dramatic physiological and psychological reaction to certain events or traumas.
 How to know if you are struggling from chronic stress, simply tired or exhausted?

 Chronic Stress is a consistent sense of feeling pressured and overwhelmed over a long period of time according to Dr. Sinha.

 Sinha, “Humans as a whole are either good at or not good at facing a challenge, solving problems, or reaching out to someone for help or support.
 “We’re wired to respond to stressors and remove them, sometimes even automatically.
 But life has become more complex, and many of our problems do not have easy answers.

 What Causes Chronic Stress?

 There are many factors that can be attributed to chronic stress; these may include financial instability, lack of finances, a dysfunctional marriage or family, or a deeply dissatisfying job.
 Lacking a sense of purpose and meaning in life.
 In today's hectic society, there are many possible sources.
 Dr. Sinha of Yale Medicine, "Chronic stress slowly drains a person’s psychological resources and damages their brains and bodies."
 “People who experience chronic stress sometimes feel incapable of changing their life situations,”